mderrien29/kanedama/backend/docs/DECISIONS.md

 ## I hope this was not needed

+- UserAccounts data object (as soon are we need metrics by account it should be added)
 - Logging (using NestJS logger)
 - Api reponse format validation (i was excited to find a nice use for typeguards and class-validator)
 - More try catch (in the end i would always end with a 500 anyway)